 The Jeffrey Epstein case triggered a national conversation about domestic child trafficking for sexual purposes.
 The case was unique — not in its details, but in the amount of news coverage it received.
 Though trafficking stories may seldom reach the front page, unfortunately, cases of powerful individuals exploiting the vulnerable for sex are all too common.
 The Human Trafficking Hotline’s national statistics report showed that 66 percent of those trafficked were coerced through the methods of isolation, emotional abuse or economic abuse.

 1 in 7 children reported to the National Center for Missing and Exploited Children became victims of sexual trafficking

 While trauma-informed and victim-centered resources exist for those who have been harmed by child trafficking, these resources won't reach all the survivors unless the public is alerted to various forms of trafficking.
 Progress on this issue has been made through the Trafficking Victims Protection Act, a UNICEF USA-supported law that was first passed in Congress in 2000 and has since been reauthorized multiple times.
 The 2019 reauthorization put emphasis on the exploitation of the victim with no requirements regarding the victim’s movement from one place to another.

 UNICEF USA’s support of this legislation is based on the conviction that all children have the right to grow up in a safe and healthy family environment, free from violence, exploitation and abuse.

 All children have the right to grow up in a safe and healthy family environment, free from violence, exploitation and abuse

-The top priority in UNICEF’s End Trafficking initiative is strengthening child protection systems and promoting positive social norms in all contexts — development and emergency — to prevent and respond to violence, exploitation and abuse directed at children.
+Combatting child trafficking requires the strengthening of child protection systems and the promotion of positive social norms in all contexts — development and emergency — to prevent and respond to violence, exploitation and abuse directed at children.